Mahmoud-Ameen/Virtual-File-System/documentation/Specification Document.md

 **Change Directory Command:**

-- Command: `cd <directory_name>`
+- Command: `cd <path>`
-- Description: Changes the current directory to the specified directory name.
+- Description: Changes the current directory to the specified directory path.
 Use ".." to move to the parent directory.
 - Example: `cd documents`

 **List Directories and Files Command:**